treehouses/treehouses.github.io/pages/vi/faq.md

 For example:

-    In linux (ubuntu, fedora, ... ):\
+    In linux (ubuntu, fedora, ... ):
-        type in the following command \
+        Type in the following command
         `rm "/home/$(whoami)/.ssh/known_hosts"

     In Windows:\
-        type in the following command in powershell\
+        Type in the following command in powershell `rm C:\Users\"your_user_name"\.ssh\known_hosts`
-         `rm C:\Users\"your_user_name"\.ssh\known_hosts`